Creative Writing Exercises to Spark the Inner Writer in You

 Writing is fun when you’re in the flow and know what precisely what you want to write about.
+When you are planning to write a book, you’ve a topic in mind to write.
 While some people already know what to write about, some people have starting trouble.
 One can improve writing by indulging in creative writing exercises.
-These 19 exercises will not only help you start, but will also get the creative juices flowing.
+These 19 creative exercises will not only help you start, but will also get the creative juices flowing.

-Here are the creative exercises to help with your writing.
+Here are the creative writing exercises to help with the process of writing.

 Start writing a story by starting every sentence with a different letter.
-Go by the alphabetical order.
-This exercise will help improve your vocabulary.
+Go by alphabetical order.
+This creative writing exercise will help improve your vocabulary.

 Example: Aries drum school was started by bob.
 Bob, the headmaster, loved teaching kids.
 Candy was 7 years old and was the youngest student he had.
 Daphane, Candy’s older sister, was the oldest student.

 2. No Name Description